dell/omnia/docs/source/Troubleshooting/KnownIssues/Common/AITools.rst

 AI Tools
 =========

-⦾ **What to do if pulling the Kserve inference model fail with "Unable to fetch image "kserve/sklearnserver:v0.11.2": failed to resolve image to digest: Get "https://index.docker.io/v2/": dial tcp 3.219.239.5:443: i/o timeout."?**
+⦾ **What to do if pulling the Kserve inference model fails with** ``Unable to fetch image "kserve/sklearnserver:v0.11.2": failed to resolve image to digest: Get "https://index.docker.io/v2/": dial tcp 3.219.239.5:443: i/o timeout.`` **?**

 **Resolution**: